CarsonHerness/Trans-Histories-in-Latin-America/_posts/2020-04-27-enrique-favez.md

      Dalia Acosta, “Cuban Woman Who Lived As a Man,” _Havana Times_, August 5, 2009, https://havanatimes.org/features/cuban-woman-who-lived-as-a-man/.

 [^6]:
-     Danae C. Diéguez, “For Dressing Like a Man: A New Book on Transsexuality,” _CubaSí, _January 18, 2006, http://www.walterlippmann.com/docs364.html.
+     Danae C. Diéguez, “For Dressing Like a Man: A New Book on Transsexuality,” _CubaSí_, January 18, 2006, http://www.walterlippmann.com/docs364.html.

 [^7]:
-     Isobel Leybold-Johnson, “The Amazing Double Life of Enriqueta Favez,” _Swiss Info, _December 17, 2007, https://www.swissinfo.ch/eng/the-amazing-double-life-of-enriqueta-favez/6206770.
+     Isobel Leybold-Johnson, “The Amazing Double Life of Enriqueta Favez,” _Swiss Info_, December 17, 2007, https://www.swissinfo.ch/eng/the-amazing-double-life-of-enriqueta-favez/6206770.

 [^8]:
-     Alberto Enrique D’Ottavio Cattani, “Favez or the Secret of Henriette Faver Caven.” _Journal of Medicine and Movies _no 4 (2008): 148.
+     Alberto Enrique D’Ottavio Cattani, “Favez or the Secret of Henriette Faver Caven.” _Journal of Medicine and Movies_ no 4 (2008): 148.

 [^9]:
      Martinez, “Dressed Like a Man?”
 192.